-uni-assist supports international student applicants and German universities in processing applications to study in Germany. uni-assist’s core responsibility is the check of student applications for uni-assist universities.
+uni-assist supports international student applicants and German universities in processing applications to study in Germany. uni-assist’s core responsibility is the evaluation of student applications for uni-assist universities.

-- We assess if your educational certificates fulfil the general criteria for university studies in Germany.
+- We evaluate if your educational certificates fulfil the general criteria for university studies in Germany.

 - We convert your grades to the German system of grades.